collaborativebioinformatics/virussusceptibility/README.md

 VectorDB: https://jina.ai/news/vectordb-a-python-vector-database-you-just-need-no-more-no-less/

-We retrieved the embeddings with references to the orginal articles from the CORD-19 dataset.
+We retrieved the embeddings with references to the original articles from the CORD-19 dataset.

-We created a vector database with insert, query and retrieve methods.
+We created a vector database with insert, query, and retrieve methods.

-We used SPECTER to create an embedding for the example query ("").
+We used SPECTER to create an embedding for the example query ("What combinations of features predispose cohorts to virus susceptibility?").

+## Initial, naive ideas-

+- Firstly, we were trying to do virus trajectory inference with the purpose of finding the change in trajectory due to COVID, but we couldnt find any longitudinal data with COVID patients, so had to change plans slightly.
+- We were then planning to filter all the papers with a particular word (like 'hypertension') and then out of all the resultant papers, we would rank the words appearing in them by frequency.
+Using this, we could establish correlation between pairs of words/lists.
+In this case, the words would lack context, so we didn't go this route.

+## Results

+- Building a vector database out of the CORD-19 dataset and storing it in a pickle file reduced the size from 15 GB to 5 GB.

+- Querying the vector database takes ~18 sec.

 ## Literature